 Car insurance requirements in Illinois follow the state’s financial responsibility rules.
-The minimum liability limits are 25/50/20—meaning $25,000 bodily injury per person, $50,000 bodily injury per accident, and $25,000 property damage.
-Proof of insurance must be carried (paper or electronic), and insurers are required to electronically report coverage to Illinois Secretary of State through the Illinois Secretary of State’s electronic insurance verification system.
-If you’re stopped without proof or your insurance lapses, you’ll face fines, surcharges, and potential license suspension.
+The minimum liability limits are 25/50/20—meaning $25,000 bodily injury per person, $50,000 bodily injury per accident, and $20,000 property damage.
+Proof of insurance must be carried (paper or electronic), and insurers are required to electronically report coverage to the Illinois Secretary of State through the state’s Electronic Liability Insurance Verification program.
+If you’re stopped without proof or your insurance lapses, you’ll face fines, registration suspension, and potential license suspension.
 An SR-22 certificate (proof of insurance filing) is required in specific circumstances (e.g., DUI, suspension) to reinstate driving privileges.
 And yes—lenders typically require full coverage (liability + collision + comprehensive) for financed or leased vehicles.

 Quick Takeaways

-- Proof accepted: Paper or electronic ID card on your phone; law enforcement verifies coverage through Illinois electronic verification system.
+- Proof accepted: Paper or electronic ID card on your phone; law enforcement can verify coverage through the Secretary of State’s electronic verification system.

-- No insurance triggers: Fines up to $350 (first offense), $1,000+ (repeat), license/registration suspension, vehicle impoundment, and mandatory SR-22 filings after violations.
+- No insurance triggers: Fines from $500 (first offense) up to $1,000+ (repeat), license/registration suspension, vehicle impoundment, and mandatory SR-22 filings after violations.

 - Financed or leased cars: Lenders typically require comprehensive and collision coverage, not just state minimums.